 - WooCommerce hosting

 You can find more tips on WooCommerce in our 70+ sites strong e-book WooCommerce for professionals: Online shops with WordPress .
 It is aimed at freelancers, agencies, WP professionals, but also at beginners.

-We would love to meet you in person at a WordCamp!
-RAIDBOXES regularly sponsors camps and meetups in Europe.
-Do you have any more questions about WooCommerce?
-Then please use the comment function below.
+We look forward to meeting you at a WordCamp - Raidboxes regularly sponsors camps and meetups in German-speaking countries.
+You have further questions about WooCommerce?
+Then feel free to use the comment function.

 I wish you the best of luck with your WooShops!